Skip Navigation

 and Persian Gulf Studies

-The mission of the Farzaneh Family Center for Iranian and Persian Gulf Studies is to coordinate a variety of teaching, research, and outreach activities at the University of Oklahoma that explore the history, culture, society, and politics of Iran, the Persian Gulf, and those regions historically shaped by the Persian language.
+The mission of the Farzaneh Family Center for Iranian and Persian Gulf Studies is to coordinate a variety of teaching, research, and outreach activities at the University of Oklahoma that explore the history, literature, language, culture, society, and politics of Iran, the Persian Gulf, and those regions historically shaped by Persianate communities.
 These activities include publications, lectures, conferences, workshops, film screenings and art exhibits.

 The Farzaneh Family Center is a part of vibrant and growing resources in Middle East and North Africa studies at the University of Oklahoma.
 Visit our MENA at OU page for more information.